Richmond rifle: Background

 At the start of the American Civil War, the Confederacy suffered from a lack of resources with the capability to produce small arms weapons.
-Virginia appropriated funds to modernize the Old State Armory building in Richmond with arms-making machinery manufactured in England; but the confrontation at Fort Sumter initiated the Union blockade which prevented delivery of the machinery.
-In April 1861, the Confederacy led by Thomas Jonathan Jakson captured the Union-held town of Harper's Ferry in western Virginia, and salvaged the machinery used to manufacture Springfield Model 1855 muskets.
+Virginia appropriated funds to modernize the Old State Armory building in Richmond with arms-making machinery manufactured in England, but the confrontation at Fort Sumter initiated the Union blockade which prevented delivery of the machinery.
+In April 1861, the Confederacy led by Thomas Jonathan Jackson captured the Union-held town of Harper's Ferry in western Virginia, and salvaged the machinery used to manufacture Springfield Model 1855 muskets.
 Confederate troops captured 33,993 black walnut stocks with the machinery.
 The machinery and stocks were shipped on the Winchester and Potomac Railroad to Winchester, Virginia, where they were transferred by wagons over the Valley Pike to be reloaded onto the Manassas Gap Railroad at Strasburg, Virginia for delivery to Richmond.
 The rifling machinery was transferred to the Fayetteville Arsenal.

 Production history

-The Old State Armory building with Harpers Ferry Machinery was transferred to Confederate States control in June 1861.
+The Old State Armory building with Harpers Ferry Machinery was transferred to Confederate control in June 1861.
 Production began in October 1861 retaining the general form of the Model 1855, but without the Maynard tape primer mechanism and patch box.
 The lock plate milling machine was modified in March 1862 to make manual capping easier by lowering the characteristic tape primer hump.
 Forged iron butt plates were replaced by brass butt plates concurrently with the lock modification.
 Most Confederate rifles also differed from the Union rifles they were based on with a different rear sight and brass nosecap.